aveao/avenet42/README.md

 ## avenet42

-An attempt to make a full-featured (similar to aranet4) while also being a bit more budget friendly.
+An attempt to make a full-featured (similar to [aranet4](https://aranet.com/products/aranet4/)) while also being more budget friendly (60-100eur).

 ![a picture of avenet42](.repo_assets/avenet42.jpg)